fmager/real-time/m1_memory_hierarchies/s0_soft_memory_hierarchies.md

 Last time I tried that in C++ I got a stack overflow at a depth of 1000.
 If you absolutely need a pointer based tree, try to add nodes of interest to a queue instead and just process that queue.
 E.g. you arrive at node X, it has 8 children.
 You deem 4 of them to be of interest, add all 4 to a processing queue, then dequeue the next node for you to process.
-This might take you all of the tree though.
+This might take you all over the tree though.
 Another option could be using a stack.
 For spatially larger payloads, like meshes, you might also need to keep a reference to that geometry across more than one node, ending up with some geometry being evaluated more than once.
 You win some, you lose some.
 But it's all the same to me.
 It's the eight of space.